qwert2603/spend_web/README.md

 # spend_web

-This is web-version for Spend project.
+This is web-site for Spend project.

 Android-app is https://github.com/qwert2603/spend_android